Calculating Block Time vs Flight Time in Python

 def normalize_utc(ts_str: str) -> datetime:

-"""Parse ISO 8601 or custom log format and enforce strict UTC alignment."""
+"""Parse an ISO 8601 instant and enforce strict UTC alignment."""

 if not ts_str or ts_str.strip() == "":

-raise ValueError("Empty timestamp string provided")
+raise ValueError("empty timestamp string provided")

 dt = datetime.fromisoformat(ts_str.replace("Z", "+00:00"))